 Off to Grandmothers House We Go:

-On several of our trips to visit my grandmother in St. Louis, I remember my mother would make a pallet bed in the back of our station wagon for my brother and I to sleep on.
-This was in the 60’s and seat belts weren’t required back then.
-We would leave so early in the morning for that 4 hour drive in the dark.
-While my little brother slept, I would secretly listen to my mom, her sister, my great-grandmother and who ever else was in the car, laugh and talk about the holidays, when I was suppose to be sleeping.
+On several of our trips to visit my grandmother in St. Louis, I remember my mother would make a pallet bed in the back of our station wagon for my brother and me to sleep on.
+This was in the ’60s and seat belts weren’t required back then.
+We would leave so early in the morning for that 4-hour drive in the dark.
+While my little brother slept, I would secretly listen to my mom, her sister, my great-grandmother and whoever else was in the car, laugh and talk about the holidays, when I was supposed to be sleeping.
 I sorely miss hearing some of those voices.

 Our Road Trip Car Checklist:

 - Clean the car inside and out – We start off by cleaning up the car.
 A perfect way to see if there is anything which may need to be repaired.
 Clean windows are also a must.
 Not having a cluttered car helps with making room for all the items you will need to travel with and certainly bring back home.
 Always seems we come home with more than what we started out with.
 Does that happen to you too?
 I know I much prefer to ride in a clean smelling car for hours at a time.
 Having a small bag for garbage is good to have also.

 - Check the tire pressure – The right tire pressure will not only make your tires last longer but also give you a much smoother ride.
 You can find out how much pressure you need for your tires on the inside of the driver’s side door sticker.